 5 reasons you should streamline your suppliers

-Now is the time to consider how streamlining your supplier base might benefit your business – and how you can do it while retaining control.
+Now is the perfect time to consider how efficiency measures like streamlining your supplier base might benefit your business – and how you can do it while retaining control.

 The first and biggest reason for streamlining your supplier list is efficiency.